 Johnson & Wales University Centennial Hall

-The renovation of Treat Hall, recently renamed Centennial Hall, is a one-of-a-kind opportunity to bring this outstanding historic building to life as a 21st century academic center for the Johnson & Wales University in Denver.
-When the building was completed in the early 1900s it served as the entire campus for the Colorado Women’s College including classrooms, library, administration, residences and dining.
+The renovation of Treat Hall, recently renamed Centennial Hall, was a one-of-a-kind opportunity to bring this outstanding historic building to life as a 21st century academic center for the Johnson & Wales University in Denver.
+When the building was first completed in the early 1900s it served as the entire campus for the Colorado Women’s College including classrooms, library, administration, residences and dining.
 The primary design concept at this time is to return Centennial Hall to its former use as the multi-use hub for the University.

-Centennial opened its doors in the summer of 20156 as a one-stop student service center, home of new administrative and faculty offices, as well as a grab-and-go cafe.
+Centennial opened its doors in the summer of 2016 as a one-stop student service center, home of new administrative and faculty offices, as well as a grab-and-go cafe.
 It also features five much-needed classrooms to the University.
 This facility is a great example of sustainable design – it proves an old building can make a great 21st century educational space.

-Centennial Hall was recently featured on the cover of College Planning & Management magazine
+Centennial Hall was recently featured on the cover of College Planning & Management magazine.